If you plan on planting corn in your garden, consider how tall these plants grow.

 Type of Corn

 It’s important to consider how tall your corn plants will grow before choosing a planting location.
-The height you anticipate will help you plan how and where to plant your corn plants.
+Your anticipated height will help you plan how and where to plant your corn plants.

 Different corn types grow to various heights, so short corn is not necessarily a sign of trouble for corn plants.

 Short corn is popular for home gardens, and it’s short enough for other plants to get sufficient sunlight and tall enough to shade plants that don’t do well in full sun.